lingui/js-lingui/website/docs/tutorials/explicit-vs-generated-ids.md

-# Choosing between generated and explicit ID
+# Choosing between generated and explicit IDs

 In this guide, we will explore the fundamental concepts of explicit and generated IDs, and then delve into a comprehensive comparison, highlighting the benefits and drawbacks of each approach.

-## What is Explicit ID and What is Generated IDs?
+## What are Explicit IDs and Generated IDs?

 ### Explicit ID